Susana465/datahazards_TTW_chapter/02-how_to_use.md

 3. Talking about them with other people.

-4. [Printing out label cards](https://datahazards.com/_downloads/b92f884790471e61048c5e0fee4dd08e/DataHazards_PrintableCards.pdf) and playing games with them.
+4. [Printing out label cards](https://datahazards.com/_downloads/b92f884790471e61048c5e0fee4dd08e/DataHazards_PrintableCards.pdf) and using them in a workshop.

 (er-datahazardshowtouse-apply)=
 ## **2. Applying** the Data Hazard labels {-}
 <!--What it means to apply the labels-->
-Applying the Data Hazard labels means deciding which labels are relevant to a project.
+Applying the labels means deciding which labels are relevant to a project.
-There is no prescriptive way to do this, however, we suggest one way is to go through each label one by one, and iteratively think if it applies to your project, and why or why not.
+There is no prescriptive way to do this.
+However, we suggest one way is to go through each label one at a time and decide why or why not it applies to your project.

 - **What projects can I apply the labels to?**

 We recommend that you apply the labels to your own work unless you've been invited to give feedback on another piece of work.

 The labels have been applied to many different types of projects that use data or data-intensive methods.
-Some examples of projects that have used Data Hazards include:
+Some examples of projects include:

 - A predictive model that aims to use machine learning to predict human traits from their genetic mutations.